KrispyCamel4u/SysMonTask/README.md

 Linux system monitor with the compactness and usefulness of windows task manager to allow higher control and monitoring.

 ## Installation
-To install the binary for ubuntu and its family members
+To install the binary for ubuntu and its family members **(only for: 16.04,18.04,20.04 and 20.10 and equivalent)**
 ```
 $ sudo add-apt-repository ppa:camel-neeraj/sysmontask
   ....
 $ sudo apt install sysmontask
   ....
 ```
+Alternatively, if you don't want to add ppa then download the binaries from releases.
+And install by double clicking on it.

 Then start application from menu.

 Hurray, You're goot to go in understanding capabilities of your system:)